-The ISO coverage forms being studied here include eight insuring agreements.
+The ISO coverage forms being studied here include eight Insuring Agreements.
 The insured can choose which of the eight to include in the policy.
-When a particular coverage is included, a limit for it is shown on the policy Declarations page.
-Note that the first insuring agreement, Fidelity, is comprised of three separate insuring agreements: Employee Theft, ERISA Plan Official Dishonesty, and Employee Theft Of Clients' Property.
+When a particular coverage is included, a limit for it is shown on the policy Declarations.
+Note that the first Insuring Agreement, Fidelity, is comprised of three separate Insuring Agreements: Employee Theft, ERISA Plan Official Dishonesty, and Employee Theft Of Clients' Property.
 The insured can choose which to include when Fidelity coverage is part of the policy.
-Forgery Or Alteration is comprised of two separate insuring agreements: Forgery Of Negotiable Instruments and Forgery Of Payment Card Instructions.
+Forgery Or Alteration is comprised of two separate Insuring Agreements: Forgery Of Negotiable Instruments and Forgery Of Payment Card Instructions.

-The ISO Commercial Crime Form insuring agreements are:
+The ISO Commercial Crime Form Insuring Agreements are:

-Fidelity

-a.
+- a.
 Employee Theft

-b.
+- b.
 ERISA Plan Official Dishonesty

-c.
+- c.
 Employee Theft Of Clients' Property

-Forgery Or Alteration
+2. Forgery Or Alteration

-a.
+- a.
 Forgery Of Negotiable Instruments

-b.
+- b.
 Forgery Of Payment Card Instructions

-Inside The Premises - Theft Of Money And Securities
+- 3. Inside The Premises Theft Of Money And Securities

-Inside The Premises - Robbery Or Safe Burglary Of Other Property
+- 4. Inside The Premises Robbery Or Safe Burglary Of Other Property

-Outside The Premises
+- 5. Outside The Premises

-Computer And Funds Transfer Fraud
+- 6. Computer And Funds Transfer Fraud

-Fraudulent Impersonation
+- 7. Fraudulent Impersonation

-8. Money Orders And Counterfeit Money
+- 8. Money Orders And Counterfeit Money

-As seen in the Declarations page that follows, a limit of insurance can be shown for each coverage the insured is purchasing.
+As seen in the Declarations that follows, a limit of insurance can be shown for each coverage the insured is purchasing.
 A more in-depth discussion of these coverages will follow later in this section.

-POLICY NUMBER: CRIME AND FIDELITY CR DS 02 06 22 COMMERCIAL CRIME POLICY DECLARATIONS In return for payment of the premium, and subject to all the terms and conditions of this Policy, we agree with you to provide the insurance as stated in this Policy.
-Insurance Company Name: Named Insured: Mailing Address: Policy Period: From: To: 12:01 AM at your mailing address shown above Coverage is provided only if an amount is shown opposite an Insuring Agreement.
-If the amount is left blank or "Not Covered" is inserted, such Insuring Agreement and any other reference thereto in this Policy will be deemed to be deleted therefrom.
-Limit Of Insurance Deductible Amount Insuring Agreements Per Occurrence Per Occurrence 1.
-Fidelity a.
-Employee Theft \$ \$ b.
-ERISA Plan Official Dishonesty \$ N/A c.
-Employee Theft Of Clients' Property \$ \$ 2.
-Forgery Or Alteration a.
-Forgery Of Negotiable Instruments \$ \$ b.
-Forgery Of Payment Card Instruments \$ N/A Inside The Premises - Theft Of Money 3.
-And Securities \$ \$ 4.
-Inside The Premises - Robbery Or Safe Burglary Of Other Property \$ \$ 5.
-Outside The Premises \$ \$ Computer And Funds Transfer Fraud \$ \$ 6.
-Fraudulent Impersonation \$ \$ 7.
-8. \$ \$ Money Orders And Counterfeit Money
+POLICY NUMBER:

+CRIME AND FIDELITY CR DS 02 06 22

+COMMERCIAL CRIME POLICY DECLARATIONS

+In return for payment of the premium, and subject to all the terms and conditions of this Policy, we agree with you to provide the insurance as stated in this Policy.

+Insu urance Company Name:

+Nan ned Insured:

+Mai ling Address:

+Poli cy Period:

+Fro m: To: 12:01 AM at your mailing address shown above

+"No erage is provided only if an amount is shown opport Covered" is inserted, such Insuring Agreement med to be deleted therefrom.

+Insuring Agreements Limit Of Insurance Per Occurrence Deductible Amount Per Occurrence

+1. Fidelity

+a.
+Employee Theft \$ \$

+b.
+ERISA Plan Official Dishonesty \$ N/A

+c.
+Employee Theft Of Clients' Property \$ \$

+2. Forgery Or Alteration

+a.
+Forgery Of Negotiable Instruments \$ \$

+b.
+Forgery Of Payment Card Instruments \$ N/A

+3. Inside The Premises - Theft Of Money

+And Securities \$ \$

+4. Inside The Premises - Robbery Or Safe

+Burglary Of Other Property \$ \$

+5. Outside The Premises \$ \$

+6. Computer And Funds Transfer Fraud \$ \$

+7. Fraudulent Impersonation \$ \$

+8. Money Orders And Counterfeit Money \$ \$